-- Recognized in The Best Lawyers in America© in the field of Litigation - Intellectual Property, 2018
+- Recognized in The Best Lawyers in America (BL Rankings), Litigation – Intellectual Property, 2018 – Present

-- Selected to the North Carolina Rising Stars list by Super Lawyers, 2012 - 2018
+- Selected to the North Carolina Rising Stars list by Super Lawyers (Thomson Reuters) in Business Litigation, Appellate, 2012 – 2018

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- Obtained a $26.3 million compensatory damages verdict (trebled in the judgment to over $79 million) for the Plaintiff in an action alleging fraud, breach of contract, and unfair and deceptive trade practices against a UK software company in three-week trial.
+- Obtained a $26.3 million trial verdict (trebled in the judgment to over $79 million) for a U.S.-based software company in an action alleging fraud, breach of contract, and unfair and deceptive trade practices against a UK software company.
 SAS Institute Inc. v.
 World Programming Ltd. (U.S.D.C., E.D.N.C.).